z0isch/curling-experiments/ideas.md

 - tile that pushes in a direction to add velocity

-- better broom selection UI
+- xbetter broom selection UI

+- investigate click up and click down breaking broom switching